 Rolling the pork is mainly for the presentation and doesn’t affect the flavor, but if you decide not to roll it then you will need to shorten the cooking time to 1 hour 30 minutes.

 Place the rolled pork belly in a large pot and fill with water until submerged (it’s okay if it’s poking out slightly).
-Bring to a boil over a medium-high heat and then lower to a simmer.
+Bring to a boil over medium-high heat and then lower to a simmer.
 Scoop out any scum that forms on the top of the water.

 Adding vinegar to the broth helps tenderize the pork even further.
-Just be careful only to add a little as we don’t want to make the broth sour.
+Just be careful only to add a little, as we don’t want to make the broth sour.

-Simmer on a low heat for one hour, then turn the pork over and simmer for another hour.
+Simmer on low heat for one hour, then turn the pork over and simmer for another hour.
 The total simmering time is 2 hours.
 (Reduce to 45 minutes on each side if your pork isn’t rolled.)

 Once the two hours are up, transfer the chashu to an open zip-lock bag and leave to cool.
 Set aside 250ml of the pork broth ready to make the marinade.

-How to make the Marinade
+2. How to make the Marinade

-Pour 250ml of the pork broth into a small sauce pan.
+Pour 250ml of the pork broth into a small saucepan.
 This will give the marinade more depth.

-Add sake, mirin, soy sauce and sugar to the pan and bring to a boil.
+Add sake, mirin, soy sauce, and sugar to the pan and bring to a boil.
 Allow to boil for 1 minute and then remove it from the heat.
 Let it cool to room temperature.

 Pour the cooled marinade into the ziplock bag with the pork and marinate in the refrigerator for at least 12 hours (preferably overnight).